GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 MARK: Lovely.
 FRANCESC: Yup, so I'm gonna be talking there, very excited.
 I think--it's my second time in Dubai.
 Last time I was there, I saw a very active community of developers, so I'm very excited about interacting with them again.
 After that, a bunch of stuff, South by Southwest.
 MARK: Oh, that'll be fun.
-FRANCESC: Yeah, Google Cloud Platform's gonna be there.
+FRANCESC: Yeah, Google Cloud's gonna be there.
 We have the Fiber space.
 We're gonna be running a bunch of stuff.
 We're gonna be running parties.
 MARK: Nice.
 FRANCESC: It's gonna be lots of fun, yup, and after that, indeed, GCP Next.
 I'll be back to San Francisco.
 MARK: Cool.
 Well, then, I will definitely be seeing you there.